Judicial Officers with Leadership Responsibilities, September 2025

 What will you learn at this program?

-Participants will engage with leadership theory, case studies, role play and group discussions, all led by the nation’s judicial and managerial experts, to ensure that they are well-equipped to build a productive workplace and manage the reputation of the court.
+With these aspects in mind, participants will engage with practical leadership knowledge and skills, case studies, role play and group discussions, led by judicial and managerial experts, to ensure that they are well-equipped to build a productive and efficient workplace and manage the reputation of the court as a public institution.

 By the end of the program, participants will:

-• have an understanding of what is effective leadership
+• have an understanding of what makes an effective judicial leader;

-• have an understanding of managing complex environments;
+• have an understanding of managing complex relational environments;

 • be able to unpack their own blind spots and exercise strategies to minimise them;